jkondela/automate-git-release/README.md

 ```
 If you want to run custom npm script, it must be in directory where is package.json defined or in child directory where is available npm run.

-**Warning:** Before running a script, you must add script to your .gitignore in both branches (master/develop).

 ### Usage
 ```sh